Girona range adds new paragraph to David Millar's Chpt3

 The purists couldn't see the point, and some even highlighted the loss of aero benefits to a jersey with buttons on the neck.

-Maybe they will be happier with the new Girona collection, Chpt3's idea of everyday training kit.
+Maybe they will be happier with the new Chpt3 Girona collection, the brand's idea of everyday training kit.
 They've used race-weight Castelli Maglia Rosa aero fabric, which is noticeably aero and moisture wicking and styled it up with some class touches unique to Chpt3.
-The bibs are just as slick and have been fitted with Castelli's Kiss chamois.
+The Chpt3 Girona bibs are just as slick and have been fitted with Castelli's Kiss chamois.

 Chpt3 is calling this its "third tier", with the first being that dandy Origin kit, and the middle the One More Lap collection.
 The name Girona relates to the town that Millar and more than 100 professional riders have made their home.

-You can buy the kit here.
+You can buy the Chpt3 Girona kit here.
 We'll review it when we get our hands on some.